tadeaustria/EverdellScore/README.md

 # EverdellScore
-Serverless JS App for counting Everdell Score
+Serverless JS App for counting Everdell Score.
+Test it [here](https://tadeaustria.github.io/EverdellScore/)

 ## Content
 As the summing up the total points of a game of Everdell can be complex, this application should help players to identify the winner of the game faster.